 To ensure effective execution of the reform mandate, the statutes included the establishment of PEAC and charged it with assisting the SBE in the development of new evaluation guidelines and a data collection and evaluation support system.
 The statute also specifies that PEAC members must meet at least once every three months and must consist of the state Commissioners of Education and Higher Education or their designees, representatives from the CABE, the CAPSS, the Connecticut Federation of School Administrators, the CEA, the AFTCT, and others selected by the Commissioner of Education, including representatives from higher education and performance evaluation experts.
-Showing their commitment to education reform, in July 2011, Connecticut's legislature enacted Public Act 11-135 requiring that PEAC expedite the process so that new guidelines become effective by July 1, 2012-a year sooner than originally planned.
+Showing their commitment to education reform, in July 2011, Connecticut's legislature enacted Public Act 11-135 requiring that the State Board of Education, in consultation with PEAC, expedite the process so that new guidelines become effective by July 1, 2012-a year sooner than originally planned.
 For a list of PEAC members and PEAC meeting schedule, see Appendices 3.2 and 3.3.